GLabris/GLabris--Spam_Email_Classifier/README.md

 This project will be updated and here are some features i have in mind:

 - Expand the dataset for better results
-- Add proper GUI
+- Add proper clear history functionality in the GUI
-- Work on the spam recal and f1-score
+- Work on the spam, recal and f1-score